Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: Introduction

 thus removing repeated values, and let $M(S)$ denote the sequence obtained by sorting its elements in the ascending order.
-Assuming that the sequence of ratios $(s_{i+1}/s_i)_{i=1}^{\infty}$ is bounded and that $P(M(S))$ contains all sufficiently large positive integers, Graham showed \cite[Theorem 5]{G64} that a rational number belongs to $P(1/M(S))$ if and only if\footnote{Here we write $1/(n_i)_{i=1}^\infty$ to denote $(1/n_i)_{i=1}^{\infty}$.} \begin{itemize} \item it is a decreasing limit of a sequence in $P(1/M(S))$ and \item its denominator (in least terms) divides some term of $M(S)$. \end{itemize} Graham wondered if the condition on the boundedness of consecutive ratios $s_{i+1}/s_i$ \begin{quote} (\ldots) \emph{could be weakened or even removed} \cite[p.\,205]{G64} \end{quote} and he similarly mentioned the following in \cite{Gra13}, some $50$ years later: \begin{quote} \emph{It is not known whether the condition that $s_{n+1}/s_n$ be bounded is needed for the conclusion of the theorem to hold.} \cite[p.\,295]{Gra13} \end{quote} As a byproduct of our approach, we can answer Graham's question in a certain sense, by giving an example of a set $S$ with $\limsup_{i\to\infty}s_{i+1}/s_i=\infty$ for which the same conclusion nevertheless holds.
-We will, in fact, prove the following more general result.
+Assuming that \begin{itemize} \item the sequence of ratios $(s_{i+1}/s_i)_{i=1}^{\infty}$ is bounded and that \item $P(M(S))$ contains all sufficiently large positive integers, \end{itemize} Graham showed \cite[Theorem 5]{G64} that a rational number belongs to $P(1/M(S))$ if and only if\footnote{Here we write $1/(n_i)_{i=1}^\infty$ to denote $(1/n_i)_{i=1}^{\infty}$.} \begin{itemize} \item it is a decreasing limit of a sequence in $P(1/M(S))$ and \item its denominator (in least terms) divides some term of $M(S)$. \end{itemize} Graham wondered if the condition on the boundedness of consecutive ratios $s_{i+1}/s_i$ \begin{quote} (\ldots) \emph{could be weakened or even removed} \cite[p.\,205]{G64} \end{quote} and he similarly mentioned the following some $50$ years later: \begin{quote} \emph{It is not known whether the condition that $s_{n+1}/s_n$ be bounded is needed for the conclusion of the theorem to hold.} \cite[p.\,295]{Gra13} \end{quote} Let us record a simple observation that Eppstein's theorem already answers Graham's question in a certain sense, by giving an example of a set $S$ with $\limsup_{i\to\infty}s_{i+1}/s_i=\infty$ for which the same conclusion nevertheless holds.
+Namely, if one takes